Relevance and Performance

-- Uses some preprocessed data (that's one of the reason why the import took so long!), street length, middle point, administrative division in tree, link streets to their city,...
+- Uses some preprocessed data (that's one of the reasons why the import took so long!), street length, middle point, administrative division in a tree, link streets to their city,...

 - uses caching - that takes a little bit of memory if you doing worldwide geocoding, but it is worthwhile

 Apart from Gisgraphy, there are some common considerations that can be done on PostgreSQL and SolR.
 For SolR you can read this article.
 For PostgreS, we suggest you read the PostgreSQL wiki page on performance and the one on tuning.